 Men and women with high levels of resilience have these things in common:

 - Physical Awareness: they recognise a physical awareness that they are feeling shame and what triggered it.

 - Critical Awareness: they question how realistic are the expectations and messages that others put on us or we put on ourselves.

 - Reach out: they are willing to breathe through it and talk about it.

 - Speak shame: shame cannot hold on when you name it (using the word and talking about the emotion).
-The opposite of experiencing shame is experiencing emphathy.
+The opposite of experiencing shame is experiencing empathy.
 Shame cannot survive empathy.

-Show some emphathy for yourselves and others, embrace your imperfections and tell the story of who you are with your whole heart.
+Show some empathy for yourselves and others, embrace your imperfections and tell the story of who you are with your whole heart to someone who deserves to hear it.
 Shameful silence is what gets in the way of healing.
 Knowing that we are all flawed, and we all experience these emotions is what brings us together and what brings us healing.

-I highly recommend you read Brene Brown’s book The Gifts of Imperfection.
-I also recommend that you watch these online talks by Brene:
+I highly recommend you read Brené Brown’s books The Gifts of Imperfection, Daring Greatly and Rising Strong.
+Her lecture The Power of Vulnerability is life changing (it is available at audible.com.au or itunes).
+I also recommend that you watch these short online talks: